Urban Resilience for Climate Adaptation

 100 Resilient Cities

-On its centennial anniversary, the Rockefeller Foundation launched the 100 Resilient Cities, a non-profit organization that aims to help cities around the world become more resilient to the challenges of the 21st century, such as more extreme climatic shocks like intense heatwaves, rainfalls, and flooding due to climate change, aging infrastructure, and inadequate public transformation.
+On its centennial anniversary, the Rockefeller Foundation launched the 100 Resilient Cities, a non-profit organisation that aims to help cities around the world become more resilient to the challenges of the 21st century, such as more extreme climatic shocks like intense heatwaves, rainfalls, and flooding due to climate change, aging infrastructure, and inadequate public transformation.

 100RC Program

-Its long-term goal is to change how cities worldwide plan and act and encourage them to think proactively and collaboratively, particularly about their interconnected problems.
+Its long-term goal is to change how cities worldwide plan and act, and encourage them to think proactively and collaboratively, particularly about their interconnected problems.
 This will help them adapt better and reduce the vulnerability of their residents.

-The report says that cities put things in silos, like disaster and response recovery, sustainability, livelihoods and well-being, land use planning, and infrastructure.
-It might be efficient to structure it this way, but it may not be the most effective way, considering how interconnected the problems can be.
-Planning for resilience calls for an integrated, inclusive, risk-aware, and forward-looking manner, a goal 100RC will help cities achieve.
+It may be efficient to structure it this way, but it might not be the most effective approach, considering the interconnected nature of the problems.
+Planning for resilience requires an integrated, inclusive, risk-aware, and forward-looking approach, a goal that 100RC will help cities achieve.

 The 100 cities selected were offered the following:

-• finances for establishing a new position,
+• Finances for establishing a new position,

 • technical support to develop the city’s resilience strategy,